plausible/docs/docs/custom-event-goals.md

 </h3>

-If you want to track multiple elements accross your site, you can use the same code from step 3 on all of your pages.
+If you want to track multiple elements across your site, you can use the same code from step 3 on all of your pages.
 The only modification you will have to make, is list as many pairs of `elementId` and `classes` as you want.
 For example, if you want to track three elements:

 ```javascript
 var toTag = [